axondeepseg/axondeepseg/docs/source/documentation.rst

 Installing AxonDeepSeg
 -------------------------------------------------------------------------------

-We are now going to install AxonDeepSeg.
+We are now going to install the software AxonDeepSeg.

 ..
 CAUTION ::
    Make sure that the virtual environment is activated before you run the following command.